-Many of the most effective melodies employ both step-wise and skip-wise motion together in order to engage the listener in familiarity, while simultaneously keeping them guessing as to where they are being led.
-The key here is to not get too carried away and crazy, or else you may lose your listener completely.
-This is why establishing a firm home base is so important, and leads me to my last point of melody resolution.
+Many of the most effective melodies employ both step-wise and skip-wise motion together in order to engage the listener in familiarity while simultaneously keeping them guessing as to where they are being led.
+The key here is not to get too carried away and crazy, or else you may lose your listener completely.
+This is why establishing a firm home base is so important, and it leads me to my last point of melody resolution.

 After you have established a home base for your melody and started incorporating step-wise and skip-wise motion to your liking, the next thing you need to do is figure out a way to resolve your melody.
 One easy way to do this is to lead the listener back to the home base, signaling the end and closing out the melody.
 You can also make a choice to leave the listener hanging by ending on an unexpected note in order to jar them.
 The main point here is to make a choice as to how you want the listener to feel at the end of the melody and shape the melody accordingly.